Anatomy of Dicotyledonous & Monocotyledonous Plants

 - Pith is large and well developed.

-- Monocot roots have no any secondary growth.
+- Monocot roots have no secondary growth.

 Dicotyledonous (Dicot) Stem

-o Epidermis: Outermost protective layer.
+- Epidermis: Outermost protective layer.
 Covered with a thin layer of cuticle, it may bear trichomes & few stomata.

-§ Hypodermis: Outer zone.
+- Hypodermis: Outer zone.
 It consists of a few layers of collenchymatous cells just below the epidermis.
 It provides mechanical strength to the young stem.

-§ Cortical layers: Below hypodermis.
-They consist of rounded thin walled parenchymatous cells with conspicuous intercellular spaces.
+- Cortical layers: Below hypodermis.
+They consist of rounded thin-walled parenchymatous cells with conspicuous intercellular spaces.

-§ Endodermis: Innermost layer.
-Cells are rich in starch grains.
-So it is also called starch sheath.
+- Endodermis: Innermost layer.
+Cells are rich in starch grains, so it is also called starch sheath.

-§ Vascular bundles: Large in number.
+- Vascular bundles: Large in number.
 Their ring arrangement is a characteristic of dicot stem.
 Each vascular bundle is conjoint & open.
 Protoxylem is endarch.

-§ Pith: Central portion of the stem.
+- Pith: Central portion of the stem.
 It has many rounded, parenchymatous cells with large intercellular spaces.

 Monocotyledonous (Monocot) Stem